-What must the food growing have been like for the earliest newcomers to Upper Canada?
-Many families arrived with a sack of seed little else.This spring when we cleared more ground for planting vegetables, I thought about how much more difficult the task must have been for the earliest settlers.
+What must food growing have been like for the earliest newcomers to Upper Canada?
+Many families arrived with a sack of seed and little else.This spring when we cleared more ground for planting vegetables, I thought about how much more difficult the task must have been for the earliest settlers.
 Before planting food, settlers first had to cut down an army of trees and remove obstacles like roots and boulders.
 I certainly didn’t have to contend with such challenges.
 Our garden plot will generate produce to can or freeze, but nothing sufficient to sustain us until the next growing season.
 Plants are just beginning to yield and August is half over.

 By comparison, Upper Canada (UC), was much hotter than England.
 For new settlers, the differences didn’t end there.
 They found that in UC, September to November and March through April were similar to English winters.
 But December to February punished with its severely cold temperatures and the accompanying frost and snow.

 Another challenge to UC gardening was the variance in soil type.
 In 1835, George Coleman of Woodstock gave an account of an area where soil was light and sandy, yet half a mile away the land was rich with mould.
 At another nearby site, the land consisted of unworkable clay.
 He advised against cultivating where pines and cedars grow, or where there was swampy ground.
 The best land, he maintained, was where the oak, walnut, beech and maple trees grew.